ETS-Next-Gen/writing_observer/docs/workshop.md

 If you don't have a way of managing Python virtual environments, or would prefer to use `virtualenvwrapper`, we have a [short guide](workshop-virtualenv.md). *We strongly recommend working in some virtual environment, however*.

+If you are a Mac user, you might have some trouble with `virtualenvwrapper` because of the differnt setting of your python.
+The guide we provided above include more information on how to set it up properly, and you can also look at [this page](https://stackoverflow.com/questions/49470367/install-virtualenv-and-virtualenvwrapper-on-macos) to troubleshoot.
+Using `pipenv` might be simpler if you failed to get `virtualenvwrapper` working.

+### For Mac Users
+* You need to install the homebrew if you haven't done so, please see [this guide](https://mac.install.guide/homebrew/3) You might be prompted to install the Xcode command line tools in this process.
+Missing the Xcode command line tools will also results in a failure running the git command.
+* After you install the homebrew, you should make sure you also installed the `wget` on your machine.
+You can do it through command `brew install wget`.
 ## Download

 First make sure you clone the repository: